 - State of Alabama

-In December 2017, the Judicial Panel on Multidistrict Litigation ruled that the growing number of opioid lawsuits filed by local governments across the country blaming drug companies and distributors for contributing to the national opioid epidemic would be centralized in a multidistrict litigation (MDL) in the Northern District Court of Ohio under U.S. District Judge Aaron Polster.
-Since then, the MDL has grown to about 180 lawsuits, and that number is expected to grow even larger in the months to come as new plaintiffs and defendants are added.
+In December 2017, the Judicial Panel on Multidistrict Litigation ruled that the growing number of opioid lawsuits filed by local governments across the country blaming drug companies and distributors for contributing to the national opioid epidemic would be centralized in a multidistrict litigation (MDL) in the Northern District Court of Ohio under U.S. District Judge Aaron Polster, case number 1:17-md-02804.
+Since then, the MDL has grown to more than 1,200 lawsuits, and that number is expected to grow even larger in the months to come as new plaintiffs and defendants are added.

 Opioid manufacturers named in these lawsuits include Purdue Pharma LP, Teva Pharmaceuticals USA Inc., Johnson & Johnson, Endo Pharmaceuticals Inc., Allergan Inc., and Mallinckrodt LLC.
 Distributors targeted include Cardinal Health Inc., Amerisource Bergen Corp., and McKesson Corp, as well as units of CVVS Health Corp., and Wal-Mart Stores Inc.

 Local governments are accusing the drug makers of overstating the benefits of opioids while downplaying the risks.
 Distributors are blamed for failing to monitor and report suspicious drug orders to authorities.

 In addition to lawsuits filed on behalf of governments and organizations harmed financially by the opioid crisis, Beasley Allen is working to represent individuals and families that have suffered personal injuries and deaths because of the opioid epidemic.